pmiroslawski/dev-platform/README.md

 ## Network

 `Dev Platform` creates a separate network on your machine where all executed services are attached to.
 In other words all services can communicate with each other.
-You can see on the picture above, status website display all required information about running services and their proper IP addresses.
+You can see in the picture above, the status website displays all required information about running services and their proper IP addresses.

-Additionally, ports marked as `[:...]` has been mapped into your local machine so you can easy get access to RabbitMQ admin panel or even ElasticSearch.
+Additionally, ports marked as `[:...]` have been mapped into your local machine so you can easily get access to RabbitMQ admin panel or even ElasticSearch.

+Customization
+Dockerized uses Docker Compose to run commands, which are defined in a Compose File.
+The default services are listed in docker-compose.yml.
+You can also add your own services or customize the defaults, by loading a custom Compose File.

+Additionally, part of the configurable variables are stored in .env file so feel free to update them.